lbdroid/ffmpeg-static/README.md

 Three scripts to make a static build of ffmpeg with all the latest codecs and non-free/non-redistributable.

 Just follow the instructions below.
-Once you have the build dependencies, just run ./build.py, wait and you should get the ffmpeg binary in target/bin
+Once you have the build dependencies,
+just run ./build.py, wait and you should get the ffmpeg binary in target/bin
+to build a non-free/non-redist `./build.py --nonfree`

 Build dependencies (WIP)
 ------------------